pfedick/DeckerGame/README.md

 - cursor left / a / j: walk to the left
 - cursor right / d / l: walk to the right
 - shift left / shift right: walk faster, jump higher
-- e: action key, it activates switches or open doors
+- e / o: action key, it activates switches or open doors
+- space: skip the intro video

 When walking an pressing the key for up, the player will jump in the direction of walking.